 Philosophy derives from the Greek term philosophia, which means "love of wisdom."
 It is perhaps the oldest and broadest and of all academic disciplines (many of today's sciences such as physics, astronomy, biology, psychology, sociology, political science, and economics originally grew out of philosophy).
 It is also arguably the most fundamental of disciplines, since it inquires into the very nature and adequacy of thought itself.

 Philosophy examines questions pertaining to the nature of truth, knowledge, reality, selfhood, beauty and ethical commitment — questions that are so fundamental to human existence that they are neither easily answered nor easily ignored.
 Historically, many philosophers believed that rational inquiry into such topics was the condition for genuine happiness and freedom, and that sustained reflection on them constituted the highest and noblest activity of human life.
 For this reason, Socrates famously claimed that "the unexamined life is not worth living."

-The study of philosophy develops skills in interpreting texts, thoughtfully responding to other viewpoints, constructing and evaluating argumentation, and the disciplined imagining of novel possibilities for human knowing, valuing, and living.
+Whether or not Socrates was right, the study of philosophy even today provides one of the highest quality educations a person can have.
+Students of philosophers learn to think clearly, consistently and incisively, with methodical care and rigor.
+They develop skills in interpreting texts, critically examining and thoughtfully responding to other viewpoints, constructing and evaluating argumentation, and the disciplined imagining of novel possibilities for human knowing, valuing, and living.

 Department of Philosophy